KashMoneyMillionaire/fwuan/README.md

-Fwuan is a structurally-typed languages.
+Fwuan is a structurally-typed language.
 Rhymes with "you on?", but said quickly.